 Most of us had crock pots, even in our tiny apartments in which we never cooked, so someone always brought some Velveeta-and-Rotel queso and someone else brought Lil Smokies in barbecue sauce.
 The lazier of us would run to Publix to stock up on every variety of chips we could think of.
 My roommate would usually make cookies or monkey bread.
 And someone almost always made pigs in a blanket using the “tiny sausages rolled in canned crescent dough” method.

 Pigs in a blanket are addictive.
 At our tailgate parties, the little hot dogs in bread were the first to go.
 They are the perfect gameday food: they don’t require plates, napkins, utensils, or condiments.
 They are tasty hot, room temperature, or even cool.
-They’re bite-size, so if you don’t want to look like you’re hogging all the food, just hang out near the food table and pop them in your mouth one at a time (as opposed to having to get a plate, make a mountain of tortilla chips, and then spoon several cups of queso onto the chips, making you look like a pig).
-They are adorable and manly at the same time, unlike cupcakes, which have a similar bite-size appeal but can seem “girly” to men who are concerned with that sort of thing.
-Everyone likes them (except vegans and vegetarians, but they’re over by the guacamole, so you’ve got less competition anyway).
+They’re bite-size, so if you don’t want to look like you’re hogging all the food, just hang out near the food table and pop them in your mouth one at a time.

-The crescent-roll method is classic, and I am not denigrating it.
-But as I’ve aged, I’ve found a slightly fancier, and not really more labor-intensive, way to make pigs in a blanket.
-The frozen puff pastry makes people think they took more work than they actually did, and the sprinkle of poppy seeds elicits stunned “oohs” and “ahhs” from the bringers of the bags of chips.
+The crescent-roll method is classic.
+But the fancier frozen puff pastry makes people think they took more work than they actually did, and the sprinkle of poppy seeds elicits stunned “oohs” and “ahhs.”
 I’ve made these a few times for potlucks, BYOB-and-side birthday parties, and Superbowls, and they’re always a hit.

 Fancier Pigs in a Blanket